ECMWFCode4Earth/challenges_2023/README.md

 ### 2. Announcement of selected proposals: 27 Apr 2023
 The selected Code for Earth 2023 project teams will be announced on 27 Apr 2023.

-### 3. Coding period: 2 May  - 31 Aug 2023
+### 3. Coding phase: 2 May  - 31 Aug 2023
-The 4-month long coding period will start on 2 May 2023 and ends 31 August 2023.
-During this time, the selected teams will team up with experienced ECMWF mentors and experts in weather, climate, atmosphere, computer science or machine learning.
+The four-month long coding period starts on 02 May 2023 and ends 31 August 2023.
+During this time, the selected teams will work with their Code for Earth mentors.
+These are experts in earth sciences like weather, climate and climate change, atmosphere and air quality or in technology areas like AI/ML, cloud computing, applied data science or open source software development.

 ### 4. Final Code for Earth day: 20 September 2023
 The Code for Earth day is a celebratory completion of the programme.
 This year the event will be hosted at the ECMWF's data centre in Bologna, Italy.